 What to Do If Your Significant Other Refuses to Sign a Prenup

 You love your fiancé and have faith in your relationship.
-Yet, you know that if on the off-chance that anything goes wrong in the future, you’ll both save yourselves plenty of heartache and drama if you sign a prenup since the beginning.
+Yet, you know that if anything goes wrong in the future, you’ll both save yourself plenty of heartache and drama if you sign a prenup from the beginning.

 - Ask your fiancé to hear you out.

 Communication is instrumental to any healthy relationship.
 Lovingly and gently remind your significant other that, as a committed couple, you need to be able to talk openly about the most challenging issues.
 Reassure them that you are confident that you can tackle this challenging subject together.